-All requirements of AC251 Appendix C applicable to Building Departments in British
+All requirements of AC251 Appendix C applicable to Building Departments in British Columbia have been retained in RC418.

 ANNEX D

 D11.
 Delete the sentence: "There shall be a program to regularly monitor performance toward meeting stated goals and take remedial actions as necessary." and add the sentence: "A minimum of two semi -annual service goals audits shall be conducted and remedial action shall be taken as necessary."